“Prototype as if you know you are right, but test as if you know you are wrong.”

 Business Analyst is responsible for gathering requirements from all stakeholders, including target audience interviews and market research, to build a solution that will bring value.

-UX Designers' job is to understand the business goal of a client and the needs of their users to transform them into an exceptional user experience.
-They also create and test the prototype.
+UX Designers’ job is to understand the business goal of a client and the needs of their users to transform them into an exceptional user experience.
+A UI UX design company also creates and tests the prototype.

 Product Manager is to organize the product discovery process: teamwork, communication with the client, and weekly reporting.
 Their job is to reserve resources and deliver artifacts to the client on time and with good quality.